bognaj/my_trips/README.md

 # my_trips
-Place to put my mountains trips on the map
+Place to put my mountains activities on the map